mycolorway/simple-select/README.md

 __allowInput__

 false/Selector/Element/jQuery Object, false by default, set an `input:text` element to allow submit custom value outside select options.
+If you pass a selector, the `allowInput` element need be sibling of select element.

 __noWrap__